A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 You’re rocking your strategy so far with audience personas, keywords, budgets, competitor analysis, and performance goals.
 Sounds like your PPC marketing plan is ready to roll!

-As you get going, keep perspective that your first ad campaigns won’t be perfect in the beginning.
-But the insights they provide will undoubtedly shape your efforts to be more focused and effective.
+As you get going, keep in perspective that your first ad campaigns won’t be perfect in the beginning.
+However, the insights they provide will undoubtedly shape your efforts to be more focused and effective.

 We recommend doing A/B testing to determine which keywords and ad groups generate the most traffic, or which times of day are busiest for landing page hits.
 Other items you could compare with split tests include: